Artillery of World War I: Strategy

-While artillery was able to inflict major damage to the enemy, it faced several disadvantages.
+While artillery was able to inflict major damage on the enemy, it faced several disadvantages.
 Throughout the war, forces struggled to locate their targets, and when they did locate them, it was difficult to hit them.
 Communications between infantry and artillery was also a major problem that was never solved during the course of the war.
-This meant that the artillery wasn't able to adapt their firing to meet the needs of infantry.
-Finally, artillery was expensive, demanding lots of time and materials of the belligerents.
+This meant that the artillery could not adapt its firing to meet the needs of infantry.
+Finally, artillery was expensive, demanding time and materials of the belligerents.

 Technology

-Despite the advent of new technologies like aircraft, machine guns, and armored vehicles, artillery was the primary weapon of World War I. Artillery was the primary threat to ground troops in the war and was the main reason for the development of trench warfare.
+Despite the advent of new technologies like aircraft, machine guns, and armored vehicles, artillery was the primary weapon of land warfare in World War I. Artillery was the principal threat to ground troops in the war and was the main reason for the development of trench warfare.

-A key advancement in artillery was developed by the French in 1897, with the invention of the long barrel recoil.
-Before this invention, each time the artillery was fired, the entire gun would be pushed backwards by the force of the shell firing.
-This meant that the artillery had to be re-set into position each time it was fired.
-The long barrel recoil technology placed the gun within a barrel that included a system to absorb the momentum from firing the gun, allowing the artillery to remain stationary as it was fired.
+A key advancement in artillery was made by France in 1897, with the invention of long barrel recoil and its incorporation into the 75 mm field gun.
+Before this invention, each time an artillery weapon was fired, the entire gun would be pushed backwards by the force of the shell firing.
+This meant that the gun had to be re-set into position each time it was fired.
+Long barrel recoil technology placed the gun within a barrel that included a system to absorb the momentum from firing the gun, allowing the weapon to remain stationary when it was fired.

-The Germans innovated what was known as heavy artillery in the field army.
+The German General Staff had learned from the Russo-Japanese War (1904-1905) the importance of heavy artillery in destroying enemy guns and positions, and advocated the use of heavy artillery in the field army.
 While heavy artillery is normally not mobile and only suitable for sieges, the Germans were able to develop mobile weapons that were more powerful than traditional light artillery.

-The Germans also improved mortar technologies.
-While artillery fires in a horizontal direction, mortars in a more vertical direction.
-Mortars had largely fallen out of use in the 1800s, however, the Germans saw the potential while observing the Russo-Japanese War in 1905.
-By the time the war arrived in 1914, the Germans had a stockpile of mortars ready for use.
+Germany also improved mortar technologies.
+While artillery generally fires in a trajectory closest to the horizontal, mortars fire closer to the vertical.
+Mortars had largely fallen out of use in the 1800s; however, the Germans saw the potential of mortars while observing the Russo-Japanese War in 1905.
+By the time the war arrived in 1914, Germany had a stockpile of mortars ready for use.
 The French and British were caught completely off-guard by the return of mortars.
-However, once they saw mortars used by the Germans, they both quickly adopted the new technologies and brought them to the battlefield.
-Mortars were particularly effective during the war since their vertical trajectory potentially allowed them to fall straight into enemy trenches.
+Once they saw these weapons being used by their enemy and proving effective, Britain and France quickly devised and introduced mortars of their own.
+Mortars were particularly effective in trench warfare since the vertical trajectory of their shells potentially allowed them to fall straight into enemy trenches.

-World War 1 also saw the development of the first anti-aircraft artillery, as well as light mortars that could be carried by infantry troops.
+World War I also saw the development of the first anti-aircraft artillery, as well as light mortars that could be carried by infantry troops.